-- Curiosity – As a Growth hackers you should have a fascination at why visitors choose to be users and engage, and why some products fall flat on their face.
+- Curiosity – As a Growth Hacker you should have a fascination at why visitors choose to be users and engage, and why some products fall flat on their faces.

 How Growth Hacking Relates to Content Marketing

 Content marketing is all about driving traffic.
-After it, it started as a new way of getting your audience to find your organisation because ads were getting too expensive.
+After it, it started as a new way of getting your audience to find your organization because ads were getting too expensive.

 It is also paving the way for your potential customers to learn more about what you have to offer, getting them interested and educated before they will make the sale.
 And it is about bonding with them after you made the deal to turn them into ambassadors of your brand.